MicrosoftLearning/mslearn-fabric/Instructions/Labs/17-enforce-model-security.md

 ## Create a dynamic role

-In this exercise, you will add a table to the model, create and validate a dynamic role, and then map a security principal to the dataset role.
+In this exercise, you will add a table to the model, create and validate a dynamic role, and then map a security principal to the semantic model role.

 ### Add the Salesperson table